NethermindEth/starknet-remix-plugin/README.md

 # Starknet Remix Plugin

+Welcome to the Starknet Remix Plugin repository!
+This powerful tool seamlessly integrates with the Remix IDE, enabling developers to effortlessly deploy and interact with StarkNet contracts.
+Whether you're a seasoned blockchain developer or just getting started, our plugin provides a streamlined experience for working with StarkNet's unique capabilities.
+Dive in to explore detailed installation guides, developer resources, and more.
+Happy coding!

+## For users

+If you're looking to utilize the capabilities of StarkNet contracts within the Remix IDE, you've come to the right place.
+This section provides you with a straightforward guide to get started.

+### Getting Started

+1. **Installation**: No additional installation is required for standard users.
+Simply access the Remix IDE and look for the Starknet Remix Plugin in the plugins section.
+Or just go to Remix directly from [this link](https://remix.ethereum.org/#activate=Starknet-cairo1-compiler).

-This is a plugin for Remix IDE that allows you to deploy and interact with StarkNet contracts.
+2. **Usage**: Once the plugin is activated, you'll find a user-friendly interface that allows you to deploy and interact with StarkNet contracts.
+Follow the on-screen prompts and tooltips for guidance.

+3. **Feedback**: Your feedback is invaluable to us.
+If you encounter any issues or have suggestions for improvements, please reach out through our [discord](https://discord.com/invite/PaCMRFdvWT) or our [community](https://community.nethermind.io/).

+## For Developers

-## Installation
+### Installation

-### API
+#### API

 The API is a Rust project that uses [Rocket](https://rocket.rs/).
 Therefore you'll need to install Rust and Cargo, [see](https://www.rust-lang.org/tools/install).
 Ideally you'll want to want use [rustup](https://rustup.rs/) to install Rust.